Princeton Tigers: Men's basketball

 Princeton's basketball team is perhaps the best-known team within the Ivy League.
 Its most notable upset was the 1996 defeat of defending NCAA champion UCLA in the tournament's opening round, Carril's final collegiate victory.
 In 1989, the team almost became the only #16 seed to win, losing to Georgetown 50–49.
 During that 29-year span, Pete Carril won thirteen Ivy League championships and received eleven NCAA berths and two NIT bids.
 Princeton placed third in the 1965 NCAA Tournament and won the NIT championship in 1975.
 The deliberate "Princeton offense" is a legacy of his coaching career.

 From 1992 to 2001, a nine-year span, the men's basketball team entered the NCAA tournament four times.
 Notably, the Ivy League has never had an at-large entry in the NCAA tournament.
 For the last half-century, Princeton and the University of Pennsylvania have traditionally battled for men's basketball dominance in the Ivy League; Princeton had its first losing season in 50 years of Ivy League basketball in 2005.
 Princeton tied the record for fewest points in a Division I game since the 3-point line started in 1986–87 when they scored 21 points in a loss against Monmouth University on December 14, 2005.

 The 1924–25 team was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.

 Women's basketball

-Princeton's varsity women's basketball program is the strongest in the Ivy League, carrying on the tradition of the men's championship basketball program.
-The team had an especially good season in 2015, with a 31–0 record, a national NCAA Division 1 ranking among the top 25 teams, and entering the field of 32 teams remaining in the 2015 NCAA Women's Division I Basketball Tournament.
+Princeton University's varsity women's basketball program has been one of the most successful teams in the Ivy League.
+The team completed the 2014-15 season with a 31-0 record and was ranked among the top 25 teams in NCAA Division I women's basketball before advancing to the round of 32 in the 2015 NCAA Women's Division I Basketball Tournament.